TravinDreek/QuickStart/README.md

 [中文文档](./README_CN.md)

-Open any applications by a command on Windows.
+Open any applications by one command on Windows

-You only need to press `Win+R`, then enter:
+Simply press Win+R and enter:
 ```batchfile
 open chrome
 open qq